 The keystrokes measurement assumes even use and not the constant thump on one key that you get with some games, or the phosphoric acid attack of some cola based drinks.
 The thin electrical contacts assume you are not near salty ocean breezes or the constant humidity of a Darwin summer.

 Keystrokes before failure is a good guide to reliability if they keyboard fits your normal stroke pressure and length.
-If there is the slightest mismatch then you will strain your hands or they keyboard and your hands/keyboard will fail early.
+If there is the slightest mismatch then you will strain your hands.
+The same mismatch will make your keyboard fail early.

 Choose a keyboard that fits your typing style and hands.
 Type for two hours straight and feel the result.
 If there is the slightest strain on your hands or arms then choose another keyboard.
-The perfect keyboard is out there and will cost a little bit extra but will require many hours of work to find it.
-My comments might just help you find the perfect keyboard before painful lumps appear in your wrist.
+My comments might help you find the perfect keyboard before painful lumps appear in your wrist.